XuliangFang/NADSpark/README.md

 ### Implementation in Scala

-A example of using MLlib (K-Means)
+An example of using MLlib (K-Means)

 ```scala
 import org.apache.spark.{SparkConf, SparkContext}